sk-zk/image-collection-diff/README.md

-Scrapes the Apple Maps Imagery Collection pages once per day and parses them to JSON in order to track changes.
+Scrapes the Apple Maps Image Collection page for each country once per day and parses them to JSON in order to track changes.